Nicholas2023/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ####5.
 Local variables####

-* diff set.sorted printenv.sorted | grep "<" :  a script that lists all local variables and environment variables, and functions.
+* set : a script that lists all local variables and environment variables, and functions.